socomsystems/documentation/user_manual/pim/sync_android.rst

    *Or*: In Nextcloud's web GUI, go to the
    `user preferences <../userpreferences.html>`_, go to **Security**.
-Generate an App password, click "Generate QR code" and tap the QR scanner icon in the Nextcloud app, point your phone's camera towards the screen.
+Generate an App password, click "Generate QR code" and tap the QR scanner icon in the cyfrSpaces app, point your phone's camera towards the screen.

 Contacts and Calendar
 ---------------------

-With the Nextcloud mobile app
+With the cyfrSpaces mobile app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Install `DAVx⁵ (formerly known as DAVDroid)
    <https://www.davx5.com/download/>`_ on your Android device, `from
    Google Play store <https://play.google.com/store/apps/details?id=at.bitfire.davdroid>`_ or `from F-Droid
    <https://f-droid.org/de/packages/at.bitfire.davdroid/>`_
-2. In the Nextcloud mobile, go to **Settings** / **More**, tap on "**Sync caldendars & contacts**"
+2. In the cyfrSpaces mobile, go to **Settings** / **More**, tap on "**Sync caldendars & contacts**"
 3. Now, DAVx⁵ will open Nextcloud's Webflow login window, where you will have to enter your credendials and grant access.
-4. After this, DAVx⁵ will close and the Nextcloud app reappears.
+4. After this, DAVx⁵ will close and the cyfrSpaces app reappears.
 In order to finish setup, you have to manually launch DAVx⁵ again.
 5. Tap on the icon for the account DAVx⁵ has just created, when requested grant DAVx⁵ access to your calendars and contacts, optionally install `OpenTasks